bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

+Kimi Code CLI is an AI agent that runs in the terminal, helping you complete software development tasks and terminal operations.
+It can read and edit code, execute shell commands, search and fetch web pages, and autonomously plan and adjust actions during execution: https://github.com/MoonshotAI/kimi-cli

 Nango.
 Build product integrations with AI.
 Connect your product & AI agents with 800+ APIs.
 Build, run, and maintain integrations with AI in code, on infrastructure built for scale: https://github.com/NangoHQ/nango

 Obsidian Skills.
 Agent skills for Obsidian.
 Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI: https://github.com/kepano/obsidian-skills